augurone/somexamples/README.md

 <br/>Nothing Special hear, I more influenced it than did anything, Ray gets the credit for this.
 </p>
 <p><a href="http://fridayarts.com/2013_old/" target="_blank">fridayarts concept interaction and architecture-2008</a>
 <br/>This has a lot of cool stuff you cannot see.
-The grid navigavation both by click and by keyboard with arrow keys.
+Grid navigavation both by click and by keyboard with arrow keys.
 This was very influential on some the work I did at SolutionSet for adidas and AMEX.
 </p>
 <p><a href="http://independentdistro.com" target="_blank">FrontEnd of IndependentDistro-2008</a>
 <br/>Small scale project that was one of my first personal adventures into MVC.
 I integrated the SoundCloud API for the player, and while it is a little bit hacky it works.
 It is all based on the MetaTag engine from SoundCloud.
 I have started work on a CMS, and then I may revisit the design.